Johnstown Flood National Memorial: History of the Johnstown Flood

 On May 31, 1889, the South Fork dam broke from the weight of combined heavy rains and a sudden freshet that had caused a significantly higher amount of water to accumulate in its reservoir than normal.
 The dam's rupture released twenty million tons of water, which traveled at forty miles per hour, creating a seventy-foot-high wall of water that was propelled fourteen miles downward into the Little Conemaugh River Valley, where it flooded Johnstown.
 Property, industry, homes, farms, and lives were destroyed as the water, debris, oil, and bodies of flood victims were caught in the arches of a Pennsylvania Railroad-owned stone bridge.
 Eighty of the trapped people subsequently died in a related fire.

-Although the flood lasted for just ten minutes, the catastrophic damage it caused required five years of cleanup and rebuilding to enable residents of Johnstown to recover.
-In addition to the thousands of initial injuries and lives lost, the community was also impacted by an outbreak of typhoid fever, which developed from bacteria-tainted flood waters, causing forty additional deaths.
+Although the flood lasted for only ten minutes, the catastrophic damage it caused required five years of cleanup and rebuilding to enable residents of Johnstown to recover.
+In addition to the thousands of initial injuries and lives lost, the community was affected by an outbreak of typhoid fever, which developed from bacteria-tainted flood waters and lack of sanitation.
+Forty more people died.

 Surviving residents were treated and cared for by relief corps from several cities in Southwestern Pennsylvania.
 The federal government and foreign countries also responded with more than $3.7 million in money, food, and clothing for the town.
+Clara Barton and the Red Cross also responded with substantial aid.

-Just sixteen when the flood happened, survivor Victor Heiser gave his recollection of the event years later during a recording of his oral history.
-He remembered people living in the area near the dam often saying beforehand, "That dam will give way, but it won’t ever happen to us," and also recalled that the flood, when it hit, was like a "huge wall" coming down the street.
-The longest living survivor of the flood, Frank Shomo, died March 20, 1997, at the age of one hundred and eight.
+Just sixteen when the flood happened, survivor Victor Heiser years later recollected that time during a recording of his oral history.
+He remembered people living in the area near the dam often saying beforehand, "That dam will give way, but it won't ever happen to us."
+He said that when the flood hit, it was like a "huge wall" coming down the street.
+The longest-living survivor of the flood, Frank Shomo, died March 20, 1997, at the age of one hundred and eight.